fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_24.jpg)

-Figure 7.24: A random point in a square having its side as unit 1
+Caption: A random point in a square having its side as unit 1

 Using Pythagoras\' Theorem, if the value of `$$\sqrt{x^2 + y^2}$$` is less than `1`, then the